Asbestos is not banned, but it is heavily regulated by state and federal laws.

 A History of Asbestos Legislation

 Attention towards the hazards of asbestos began around the 1920s and continues to be a prominent concern today.
+Asbestos companies began to face a series of lawsuits from workers and consumers that were exposed to asbestos through their products.

 - 1920s: Dangers of asbestos became better known, but the material was still used.